-- A. Clearing: Removal of trees, shrubs, bushes, and other organic matter found at or above original ground level. - B. Grubbing: Removal of stumps, roots, boards, logs, and other organic matter found at or below original ground level. - C. Topping: Removal of those portions of trees, bushes, and shrubs projecting above an elevation or plane shown or indicated on Drawings.
+- A. Clearing: Removal of trees, shrubs, bushes, and other organic matter found at or above original ground level.
+As indicated in the construction drawings. - B. Grubbing: Removal of stumps, roots, boards, logs, and other organic matter found at or below original ground level. - C. Topping: Removal of those portions of trees, bushes, and shrubs projecting above an elevation or plane shown or indicated on Drawings.